-If your kids see you working at a healthier lifestyle – eating well, exercising and taking care of your body, they will be more motivated to do the same.
+If your kids see you working on a healthier lifestyle – eating well, exercising and taking care of your body, they will be more motivated to do the same.

 We tend to take on the habits of the people we spend the most time with.
 If sneaking chocolate is your guilty habit (yes, that’s me), then there is a good chance this behaviour will be normalised for your kids too.

 Raising your kids with a passion for a healthy lifestyle is a sure way to get them into great habits early on and foster a love of fitness and good food right from the start.

 Team sports or family fitness hobbies are a great way to show them that these habits are an important part of your family life.

 3. Challenge Yourself

 When you focus on your own self-improvement, whether it be learning a new skill, reaching a fitness goal or doing something scary and brave, this sets an incredible benchmark for your children.